Tupi, South Cotabato: Economy

 Tupi's climate and soil type makes it suitable to all types of crop and livestock production.
 Tupi aside from pineapple, tropical fruits and vegetables is identified as suited for high-value commercial crops (HVCC) like asparagus and papaya.
-Cutflower production is one crop that is putting Tupi on the regional map.
+Cut-flower production is one crop that is putting Tupi on the regional map.
 Tupi is likewise identified as one of the areas in the province well suited for poultry production.
 To date, there are around 34 major poultry raisers scattered in the municipality with minimum of 10,000 heads capacity.
 Tupi had been identified in the Soccsksargen Growth Plan as one of the areas where a satellite Food Terminal shall be located.
 To date, a private organization, the DARBCI initiated the establishment of an initial 70 hectare Economic Zone within the Municipality of Tupi.
 One of the future investment eyed as an economic booster is the establishment of an Integrated Food Terminal.
 On this aspect, private investors are welcome to finance major economic endeavors within the economic zone.

 Tupi, which is basically an agricultural municipality, devotes 19% of its total land area to agricultural production.
 Major agricultural crops are pineapple, papaya, asparagus, fruits, vegetables, corn, coffee, bananas, cut-flowers.
 Other high value commercial products include wood products and processed food.

 The exports products are pineapple, asparagus, bottled fruit preserves, and Bongolan Banana.

 The existing major business establishments are Progressive Farms, Kablon Farms, Stanfilco of Dole Philippines, Blooming Petals, Inc., Eden's Flowers, Central Universal Corporation and other large scale livestock and poultry raisers distributed all over the municipality.